 Getting to Pinnacles National Park

 Depending on which direction you’re coming from and which entrance you plan to use, Pinnacles National Park is 5 miles east of Soledad or 50 miles southeast of Gilroy.
+This makes visiting Pinnacles an easy day trip from the Bay Area or Monterey.

 EAST ENTRANCE FROM THE NORTH